-- 1. A news organization heavily uses an AI model to generate news articles.
-A malicious actor exploits this over-reliance, feeding the AI misleading information, causing the spread of disinformation.
-The AI unintentionally plagiarizes content, leading to copyright issues and decreased trust in the organization. - 2.
-A software development team utilizes an AI system like Codex to expedite the coding process.
-Over-reliance on the AI's suggestions introduces security vulnerabilities into the application due to insecure default settings or recommendations inconsistent with secure coding practices. - 3.
+- A news organization heavily uses an LLM to generate news articles.
+A malicious actor exploits this over-reliance, feeding the LLM misleading information, and causing the spread of disinformation. - 2.
+The Al unintentionally plagiarizes content, leading to copyright issues and decreased trust in the organization. - 3.
+A software development team utilizes an LLM system to expedite the coding process.
+Over-reliance on the Al's suggestions introduces security vulnerabilities in the application due to insecure default settings or recommendations inconsistent with secure coding practices. - 4.
 A software development firm uses an LLM to assist developers.
 The LLM suggests a non-existent code library or package, and a developer, trusting the AI, unknowingly integrates a malicious package into the firm's software.
-This highlights the importance of cross-checking AI suggestions, especially when involving third-party code or libraries.
+This highlights the importance of cross-checking LLM suggestions, especially when involving third-party code or libraries.

 - 1. Understanding LLMs Hallucinations: Medium - 2.
-How Should Companies Communicate the Risks of Large Language Models to Users?
-Tech Policy Press - 3.
+How Should Companies Communicate the Risks of Large Language Models to Users?: Tech Policy Press - 3.
 A news site used AI to write articles.
 It was a journalistic disaster: The Washington Post - 4.
-AI Hallucinations: Package Risk: Vulcan - 5.
+Al Hallucinations: Package Risk: Vulcan - 5.
 How to Reduce the Hallucinations from Large Language Models: The New Stack - 6.
 Practical Steps to Reduce Hallucination: Designing With Machine Learning